Safety in Peru

 - Armed incidents and robberies on certain routes, sometimes at night

-- Blockades or delays in shipping on remote river routes
+- Blockades or delays in river transport on remote river routes

-An increased risk exists occasionally along certain river sections.
+An increased risk exists sporadically along certain river sections.
 A tour with established providers, clear route planning, and group organization are considered a robust basis.
-In Iquitos, jungle excursions should always be booked through official agencies.
+In Iquitos, jungle excursions should generally be booked through official agencies.

 Peru is located in a seismically active zone.
-In addition, the rainy season in the highlands and transitional regions can lead to landslides and floods.
+Additionally, the rainy season in the highlands and transitional regions can lead to landslides and floods.
 In volcanically active regions, ash, closures, or local restrictions can play a role.

-- Rainy season: frequently December to March, depending on the source and region, also broadly classified as November to May
+- Rainy Season: frequently December to March, depending on the source and region, also broader from November to May

-- Mountain routes: additional driving times, alternative routes, and flexible bookings
+- Mountain Routes: additional travel times, alternative routes, and flexible bookings

 More weather background is available on the Climate in Peru page.